 Cycling The Tribhuvan Highway Part 2

-Garry McGivern’s South Asia bike-ride, Saturday, 5th-November-2016 Nepal.
+Garry McGivern Travelsonabike2 Nepal Saturday 5th-November-2016.
 Hetauda to somewhere on the Tribhuvan Highway.
 30 miles.
 Well, there was no putting it off.
 I had to leave the hotel and head up the Tribhuvan Highway.
 I found out last night that’s the name of the shorter route to Kathmandu.
 And despite all the dire warnings about the state of the road, I thought seventy miles has got to be better than two hundred.

 After eating two omelettes for breakfast, I couldn’t put it off any longer and had to get moving!
 And left the hotel; as I left, the staff told me not to go that way, saying, “The road is non-existent, there are rocks and potholes everywhere, it’s too steep to cycle, you’ll have to carry your bike, it’s so bad!
 And with all these warnings ringing in my ears, I left.
 The uphill part I can cope with.
 It’s the off-road cycling I struggle with these days.
 It jars my back!
 And because my walking isn’t so good these days, I’m a bit more cautious!
 Whereas in the past, I wouldn’t have given it a second thought!
 I’d have just gone for it!